SocksTheWolf/AntiScamBot/docs/faq.md

 ### When I activate the bot, why is it suddenly banning hundreds of accounts?

 {{ site.bot_name }} imports all the bans of scammers that it knows about.
 This can be several hundreds of accounts, but not to worry, due to the way {{ site.bot_name }} processes bans, these accounts do not have to be in your server.
 So while it looks like your entire discord community is getting banned, it is not.

+### Someone messaged me saying they're unable to get into my server, is that ScamGuard's doing?

+This is usually a _very rare_ occurance.

+You can run a `/scamguard check` against their user id to see if they're registered as a scammer in {{ site.bot_name }}.
+If it comes back as false, then the user was likely marked as a suspicious IP by Discord.
+This can happen if a scammer previously had their IP address (as IP addresses often recycle to various people) and made several accounts, or violated their TOS.

+Sometimes, when a scam account is banned, Discord will also flag the IP the account had when it was banned in your server too.

+Legitimate users can get around this Discord behavior by joining the server on mobile instead.

 ### Is {{ site.bot_name }} open source?